Trump notes he was indicted more times than the ‘great’ Al Capone

 “Now, I heard he was indicted once – a couple of people told me a few times more – but I was indicted four times,” Trump added.

-Trump underscored how dangerous Capone was – seemingly to make the point that his indictments are unjust.
+Trump underscored how dangerous Capone was – seemingly to make the point that his indictments were unjust.

 “If he had dinner with you and if he didn’t like the way you smiled at him at dinner, he would kill you.
 You’d be dead.
 By the time you walked out of the nice restaurant, you would be dead,” Trump said of Capone.
 “He got indicted once.
 I got indicted four times.”